AdobeDocs/analytics-2.0-apis/src/pages/guides/use-cases/media-edge/chapters-with-ad-timeline.md

 | --- | --- | --- | --- | --- |
 | 6 | Tracks the completion of `Chapter 1` | 15 | 15 | `/chapterComplete?configId=<datastreamID>` |

 `Chapter 1` ends directly before the ad break.
+On the backend, this call also generates a reporting event that is pushed to either Adobe Experience Platform, or Adobe Analytics, or both, depending on the datastream configuration.

 **Example payload**